profile-pic

 Oct, 2018 - Mar, 2019 5 months

-Worked as a Project Engineer Intern under Automation Department, contributed to automation projects and gained hands-on experience in engineering tasks.
+Worked as a Project Engineer Intern under Automation Department.
+Assisted in automation projects and contributed to engineering tasks.

 Major Projects